BilllyMacc/ics211-fall2014/src/morea/introduction/reading-syllabus.md

     */

-Filename of your assignment: LastnameFirstnameX.java.
-(Note: For example, SuzukiBubba1.java would be submitted for the first assignment if Bubba Suzuki were submitting it.)
+Filename of your assignment:

+LastnameFirstnameX.java.
+(Note: For example, SuzukiBubba1.java would be submitted for the first assignment if Bubba Suzuki were submitting it.)<br>
-"To" field of e-mail: The instructor's e-mail address: W Albritt at Hawai'i DOT edu "Cc" field of e-mail: Your UH UNIX e-mail address (That way, if the instructor does not get your email for some reason, you have proof that it was sent.)
+"To" field of e-mail:

+The instructor's e-mail address: W Albritt at Hawai'i DOT edu<br>
+"Cc" field of e-mail:
+Your UH UNIX e-mail address (That way, if the instructor does not get your email for some reason, you have proof that it was sent.)<br>
-Subject of email: ics 211 #x (where 'x' is the assignment number) For example, the first assignment would be: ics 211 #1 Body of email: Copy and paste the latest version of your program.
-That way, we have your program even if you forgot to attach it.
+Subject of email:
+ics 211 #x (where 'x' is the assignment number) For example, the first assignment would be: ics 211 #1<br>
+Body of email:
+Copy and paste the latest version of your program.
+That way, we have your program even if you forgot to attach it.<br>
+Attachments:
-Attachments: Attach your LastnameFirstnameX.java file.
-(DO NOT submit the LastnameFirstnameX.class file or a zip file.)
+Attach your LastnameFirstnameX.java file.
+(DO NOT submit the LastnameFirstnameX.class file or a zip file.)<br>
 After you send your e-mail: Be sure to double-check your assignment submission by opening the e-mail that you sent to the instructor, downloading the attached program, and compiling and running the program to make sure it works, and that it is the program that you intended to submit.
 YOU ARE RESPONSIBLE FOR SENDING THE CORRECT PROGRAM.
-No excuses will be accepted.
+No excuses will be accepted.<br>

+## Multiple submissions:
-Multiple submissions: You may submit an assignment more than one time.
+You may submit an assignment more than one time.
 Only the most recent assignment submitted before the deadline will be graded.
 If you cannot make the deadline, then turn in what you have before the deadline for partial credit.
 After the deadline, at least two (2) points will be subtracted from your assignment grade.

-Assignment grading guidelines (assigments are graded out of 10 points)
+## Assignment grading guidelines (assigments are graded out of 10 points):

-(-1 point) Miscellaneous mistakes/problems.
+  *(-1 point) Miscellaneous mistakes/problems.
-(-1 point) Assignment not submitted according to specifications.
+  *(-1 point) Assignment not submitted according to specifications.
 For example, your name is missing, incorrect email subject, hardcopy not turned in, etc.
-(-1 point) Bad interface.
+  *(-1 point) Bad interface.
 For example, output is not displayed for long enough for the user to read it, user has to guess what the input is, etc.
 (-1 point) The program doesn't work as expected for some values.
 (-2 points) Program crashes with bad user input.
 We will test boundary conditions and bad conditions when testing your programs.
 For instance, if your program asks for a number between 1-10, we will try inputting things like: -3, abc, 11, and 99999 to see if your program handles it, and asks for input again.
 (-2 points) Assignment is late.